NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 12.md

 Nevertheless, many did believe in him even among the rulers, but because of the Pharisees they did not confess him, so that they would not be banned from the synagogue.

 ###### 43
-For they loved human praise more than praise from God.A Summary of Jesus's Mission
+For they loved human praise more than praise from God.

+### A Summary of Jesus's Mission

 ###### 44
 Jesus cried out, **"The one who believes in me** **believes not in me, but in him who sent me.**